-- BC15 Paragraphs BC17 -BC61 set out the Board's deliberations on significant issues regarding its proposals to extend the application of the Conceptual Framework and Australian Accounting Standards to not-for-profit entities. - BC16 The Board observed that there are different approaches it could take to drafting the amendments to the Conceptual Framework, Framework for the Preparation and Presentation of Financial Statements, SAC 1 and other pronouncements to reflect its proposals.
-However, the Board considered that the approach currently reflected in the Australian Accounting Standards remains an efficient way of scoping in entities while still retaining the Framework for the Preparation and Presentation of Financial Statements and SAC 1 in support of the reporting entity concept for those entities for whom it is still relevant.
-So, the Board decided to adopt a drafting approach that limits amendments of the current text, to better reflect that the impact of this Exposure

-Draft is to not-for-profit entities.
-The Board considered that such approach is appropriate for the present as this approach best serves its project needs and objectives.
+- BC15 Paragraphs BC17-BC61 set out the Board's deliberations on significant issues regarding its proposals to extend the application of the Conceptual Framework to NFP entities and of Australian Accounting Standards to more NFP entities. - BC16 The Board observed that there are different approaches it could take to drafting the amendments to the Conceptual Framework, the Framework for the Preparation and Presentation of Financial Statements, SAC 1 and other pronouncements to reflect its proposals.
+However, the Board considered that the approach currently reflected in the Australian Accounting Standards remains an efficient way of scoping in additional entities while still retaining the Framework for the Preparation and Presentation of Financial Statements and SAC 1 in support of the reporting entity concept for those entities for which it is still relevant.
+Therefore, the Board decided to adopt a drafting approach that limits amendments of the current text, to better reflect that the impact of this Exposure Draft is on NFP entities.
+The Board considered that this approach is appropriate for the present because it best serves the Board's project needs and objectives.

-Suitability of a conceptual framework developed primarily having regard to private sector for-profit entities [ref: M201 AP6.1 & M201 Minutes (Mar 2024)]
+Suitability of a conceptual framework developed primarily having regard to private sector for-profit entities